Playback of PRM encrypted content (Software PRM)

 OTVSSPPRMNonSilentCallback is provided in the SDK to implement the

 OTVPRMNonSilentCallback interface for communication with NAGRA’s Security Services Platform (SSP) licence servers (in non-silent Direct mode).

-"SSP AuthZ"for token-based and server-based authorisation modes.
+"SSP AuthZ"for token-based and server-based authorization modes.

-"SDP AuthZ"for callback-based authorisation mode.
+"SDP AuthZ"for callback-based authorization mode.

 For more information, please refer to your licence server documentation.

 The mode can be selected using the

 OTVSSPPRMNonSilentCallback class, the key and provisioning request headers can be configured using